carpentries-incubator/latex-novice-typesetting/_episodes/02-basic-typesetting.md

+---
+title: "Introduction"
+teaching: 0
+exercises: 0
+questions:
+- "Key question: How can I create headings for different things?"
+- "Key question: How can I format text into boldface, or italics?"
+- "Key question: How can I add a footnote to indicate important information?"
+objectives:
+- "First learning objective.
+Be able to create headings."
+- "Second learning objective.
+Understand how to add a Table of Contents."
+- "Third learning objective.
+Learn that there are two different ways to create boldface and italicised text."
+- "Fourth learning objective.
+Be able to add a footnote in the correct place."
+keypoints:
+- "First key point.
+Headings are automatically numbered in the correct order and added to the Table of Contents."
+- "Second key point. `\textbf{}` and `\textt{}` format text given to them as an argument. `\bfseries` and `\itshape` format all of the text following them, or within a specified environment."
+- "Third key point.
+A separate 'mark' can be created for chapters, sections, or other named headings that consists of a shorter version of the name for use in headers and the Table of Contents."
+---

 # Basic typesetting

 We are now going to actually typeset some text.
 You'll need to upload the `brawl_at_allen.txt`, `troubadour.jpeg`, `battle.jpeg`, and `trial.jpeg` files, which you can download from [here](https://github.com/carpentries-incubator/latex-novice-typesetting/blob/gh-pages/data/).